oltrevale/one_piece/README.md

 #### addlast
-to download and add add last chapter  to a chapter or range of chapter in pdf file created by this program
+to download and add last chapter  to a chapter or range of chapter in pdf file created by this program
 ```
 py main.py addlast {nome file without extension}
 ```